 Red grouper and black grouper are two of the main target species for the mixed demersal fishery in the Bank of Campeche, located to the north of the Yucatan Peninsula in the Gulf of Mexico.
 This seasonal fishery is of high social importance, give

-- To promote the adoption of an adequate Management Plan based on the best scientific information available by February 2020.
+- To have an adequate Management Plan adopted based on the best scientific information available by February 2020.

-- To promote the adoption of a consistent recovery strategy for the Mexican grouper stocks, including measures aimed at reducing fishing effort and setting catch quotas by February 2020.
+- To have a consistent recovery strategy adopted for the Mexican grouper stocks, including measures aimed at reducing fishing effort and setting catch quotas by February 2020.

 - To help improve the fishing registry and the traceability of fishery production by February 2020.